aridjayarecipes/cutesrecipes.web.app/content/post/2009-easiest-way-to-prepare-speedy-brussels-sprout-chestnuts-and-chicken-tart.md

 Brussels sprout, chestnuts and chicken tart. is one of the most popular of recent trending foods in the world.
 It is simple, it is fast, it tastes delicious.
 It is enjoyed by millions every day.
 Brussels sprout, chestnuts and chicken tart. is something which I have loved my entire life.
 They are fine and they look wonderful.

 Great recipe for Brussels sprout, chestnuts and chicken tart.
-A variation of Nigel Slater&#39;s recipe using some Christmas leftovers.
+A variation of Nigel Slater's recipe using some Christmas leftovers.
 Place chicken, chestnuts and sprouts in the case.
 Pour the egg mixture over the top.

 To get started with this particular recipe, we have to prepare a few ingredients.
 You can cook brussels sprout, chestnuts and chicken tart. using 9 ingredients and 10 steps.
 Here is how you cook it.